liliakai/whispersystems.org/_posts/2013-11-26-advanced-ratcheting.md

 feature of any modern secure protocol, because otherwise a network adversary who records (potentially years of) ciphertext traffic can later decrypt *all of it* if they manage to
 [later compromise the one key that was used](http://www.thoughtcrime.org/blog/lavabit-critique/).
-By contract, with ephemeral key exchanges, there is no key to compromise in the future (since the keys are only ephemerally in memory for a short time), so any recorded ciphertext should remain private.
+By contrast, with ephemeral key exchanges, there is no key to compromise in the future (since the keys are only ephemerally in memory for a short time), so any recorded ciphertext should remain private.

 Simply doing an ephemeral key exchange at the beginning of a session is enough to provide this property, but OTR takes things